Today I’m sharing the startup story of Claimer, who’ve created a seamless way for UK startups to claim R&D tax relief.

 It’s possible to file your own R&D claim, but there’s a lot of nuances to the process that R&D consultancy firms understand way better — particularly when it comes to determining the exact expenditure you can claim for.

 Getting this wrong can result in a big underclaim (leaving a ton of money on the table) or rejection from HMRC.
+This year, HMRC added 120 new tax inspectors to review the legitimacy of software claims being submitted.

 So, we used a specialist R&D consultancy firm and utilized the expertise of their staff to prepare and file our claim.